julioclopes32/restaurant_Django_Project/README.md

     </footer>
 ````

-To add menu.html and footer.html inside newpage.html, we do:
+To add menu.html and footer.html inside `index.html`, we do:

-From the `newpage.html`:
+index.html:
 ````
 {% extends 'base.html' %}
 {% load static %}